 Using a good cleanser is a very important first step.
 Yes, a cleanser should do a good job at cleaning the face, but not at the expense of stripping the skin of its natural oils.
 Try to avoid facial cleansers with detergents and try to use the ones that contain natural soap.
 So what’s the difference you ask?

 Well, facial cleansers can include detergents or soaps—ingredients that mix with dirt and oils, allowing them to be washed off the skin.
 The difference between a detergent and a soap largely depends on the ingredients: detergents are synthetic cleansers, and natural soaps are natural cleansers.

-"Cosmetics Unmasked" lists sodium lauryl sulfate, ammonium lauryl sulfate, sodium laureth sulfate, ammonium laureth sulfate, stearic acid, lauric acid, myristic acid, oleic acid, and palmitic acid as just a few of the common detergents found in facial cleansers.
+"Cosmetics Unmasked" lists sodium lauryl sulfate, ammonium lauryl sulfate, sodium laureth sulfate, and ammonium laureth sulfate, as just a few of the common detergents found in facial cleansers.
 You don’t want these ingredients or any other artificial ingredients in your facial cleanser.

 Maybe a little bit more information than you wanted, but the long and short of it is, find a natural facial cleanser that doesn’t contain detergents and won’t strip the skin of its natural oils.
 Your skin needs its natural oils to remain beautiful and healthy!

 Comments will be approved before showing up.